Walking Highlights Ballyhouras

 Top Treks & Trails in the Ballyhouras

 Start your adventure in the beautiful mountain range of Ballyhoura.
-The mountains lie along the south-east Limerick and north Cork border, with a number of fantastic trails in the area.
+The mountains lie along with the south-east Limerick and North Cork border, with a number of fantastic trails in the area.
 Take in the glorious scenery as your trek through one of Munster’s most beautiful mountain ranges.
 The Ballyhoura Walking Trails are available to download,

 The Ballyhouras are best known for their terrific cycling tracks, however the mountains also offer a wide range of walks for both experienced hikers and leisurely strollers.

 The Nature Trail is perfect for a family outing, taking 40 minutes to complete.
 Enjoy an easy to moderate 2km walk, where woodland animals are often seen along the trail.

 Take the Greenwood Trail for a step up.
 Walkers adore this 5km trail through forests and streams.
 What a wonderful way to spend two hours of your day, taking in the stunning scenery all around.